Kura–Araxes culture: Metallurgy

 In the earliest phase of the Kura–Araxes culture, metal was scarce.
 In comparison, the preceding Leilatepe culture's metalwork tradition was far more sophisticated.
+Especially after 3000 BC, a significant increase in the use of metal objects occurred at Kura–Araxes sites.
+Also the variation in copper alloys increased during this time.
+The rich tomb of a woman at Kvazchela is a good example of this, which is quite similar to the 'royal tomb' from Arslantepe.
+The use of an arsenical component up to 25% in copper objects resulted in a shiny greyish, silvery colour.
+So it's quite possible that these unusually high arsenical alloys were intended to imitate silver.

 The Kura–Araxes culture would later display "a precocious metallurgical development, which strongly influenced surrounding regions".
 They worked copper, arsenic, silver, gold, tin, and bronze.

 Their metal goods were widely distributed, from the Volga, Dnieper and Don-Donets river systems in the north to Syria and Palestine in the south and Anatolia in the west.

 Pottery

 Their pottery was distinctive.
 The spread of their pottery along trade routes into surrounding cultures was much more impressive than any of their achievements domestically.
 It was painted black and red, using geometric designs.
 Examples have been found as far south as Syria and Israel, and as far north as Dagestan and Chechnya.
 The spread of this pottery, along with archaeological evidence of invasions, suggests that the Kura-Araxes people may have spread outward from their original homes and, most certainly, had extensive trade contacts.
 Jaimoukha believes that its southern expanse is attributable primarily to Mitanni and the Hurrians.

 According to Giulio Palumbi (2008), the typical red-black ware of Kura–Araxes culture originated in eastern Anatolia, and then moved on to the Caucasus area.
 But then these cultural influences came back to Anatolia mixed in with other cultural elements from the Caucasus.